dkucharc/academic/docs/blog/posts/projects.md

 Dear Students!

-Please register your teams/projects by visting https://classroom.github.com/a/4PocFZrV.
+Please register your teams/projects by visiting https://classroom.github.com/a/4PocFZrV.

 After registering the team and getting access to the relevant (empty) repository, please perform the following tasks: